make /my/account endpoint accessible through API

 Failure: RoutingMyTest#test_my [/Users/maeda/redmines/trunk/test/test_helper.rb:296]: No route matches "/my/account" bin/rails test test/integration/routing/my_test.rb:23

-#9 Updated by Jens Krämer 10 days ago
+#9 Updated by Jens Krämer about 3 years ago

 Indeed there was a bug - I forgot to change the sudo mode requirement in the controller to